vrcomputing/cppdiycs/ReadMe.md

 The purpose of this project is to enable developers to create their own code syntheses in an uncomplicated and adaptable manor.
 It is __not__ the goal of this project to provide the most sophisticated generated code.
 Instead the project can be seen as a library of distinct examples on how to implement an individual code synthesis for specific use cases.

 The core functionality of this project is based on the AST XML output of the [CastXML](https://github.com/CastXML/CastXML) compiler.
-It provides the [*C/C++ Abstract Snytax Tree*](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the compilation comprising type names, alignments, function names, parameter names and types and many more.
+It provides the [*C/C++ Abstract Syntax Tree*](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the compilation comprising type names, alignments, function names, parameter names and types and many more.
 In many use cases these "top-level" information are sufficient for the code synthesis.

 # Use Cases